bwsw/cloudstack-ui/docs/source/CS-UI_Guide.rst

 **Select Shared security group**

 If you would like to select an existing group of firewall rules, you can click the "Select Shared" option and tick those groups in the list that you want to assign to your VM.
 The security groups in the *Shared* list are used by other VMs in the domain.
 That means you won't be able to uncheck some rules in the group that you do not want to include into the list (like at creating from a template).
-You can assign only the whole shared group to your VM.
+You can assign only the whole shared secutity group to your VM.

 .. figure:: _static/VMs_Create_AddSecGr_Shared.png
    :scale: 70%